dangvanthanh/vue-rollup-boilerplate/README.md

 # Vue Rollup Boilerplate

+[Vue 2 is Approaching End Of Life](https://blog.vuejs.org/posts/vue-2-eol).
+If you want to use Vue 3, you can try [vue-turborepo-boilerplate](https://github.com/dangvanthanh/vue-turborepo-boilerplate)

 > A simple rollup, [vue-loader](http://vuejs.github.io/vue-loader) and [esbuild](https://github.com/evanw/esbuild) setup for quick prototyping.

 Currently, this boilerplate support good for [Vue 2](https://vuejs.org/v2/guide/).
 For [Vue 3](https://v3.vuejs.org/), you can try [Vite](https://vitejs.dev/)